causalcausalcausal/WWW-2022-PAPER-SUPPLEMENTARY-MATERIALS/Code/Model/Chi_ED_CTS/README.md

 # Chi_ED_CTS README

 This model utilized Python code from https://github.com/uber/causalml for model prediction.
-Please check CausalML for python environment.
+Plz check CausalML for python environment.

 The steps for simulation data are as follow: